vguillaume8/eop-tracking-system/docs/README.md

 - Backend
 > Navigate to server folder

+> Move template/server/config folder to the root of the src/server folder

+> Provide port number in config.js, provide MongoDB URI string in db.js as well as jwt secret

 > npm install

 > Must have a configs folder: Which contains db.js and config.js